ICube-Robotics/ethercat_driver_ros2/README.md

 Implementation of a `Hardware Interface` for simple Ethercat module integration with [`ros2_control`](https://github.com/ros-controls/ros2_control) and building upon [IgH EtherCAT Master for Linux](https://etherlab.org/en/ethercat/).

 ## About
 [EtherCAT](https://www.ethercat.org/default.htm) provides applications with the capacity of reliable, real-time communication between systems and is therefore a common industrial standard.
 In order to simplify the development/deployment of new application using EtherCAT modules, the `ethercat_driver` allows to combine them with [`ros2_control`](https://github.com/ros-controls/ros2_control).
-This driver proposes a generic ways to parametrise and assemble `Hardware Interfaces` based on EtherCAT modules that can be defined using paramater files.
+This driver proposes a generic ways to parametrise and assemble `Hardware Interfaces` based on EtherCAT modules that can be defined using parameter files.

 ## Usage
 ### 1. Installation